Polytype-Dependent Upconversion Photoluminescence in 3R-MoS2: Results and Discussion

 To test this picture quantitatively, we construct a minimal model guided by Fermi's golden rule.
 The transition rate is proportional to the squared matrix element times the joint density of states, evaluated at energies satisfying conservation.
 For EEA feeding a bright population, energy conservation requires $2E_{\mathrm{dark}} = E_{\Gamma\Gamma}^{(i)}$.
 Finite lifetimes and dephasing broaden this constraint: we evaluate a Lorentzian centered at zero energy mismatch, $L(E_{\Gamma\Gamma}^{(i)}-2E_{\mathrm{dark}};\,\gamma_{\mathrm{EEA}})$, which weights each channel by how well it satisfies energy matching.
 The subsequent radiative recombination produces a Voigt emission line, centered at the transition energy, arising from homogeneous ($\gamma_{\mathrm{hom}}$) and inhomogeneous ($\sigma_{\mathrm{inhom}}$) broadening.
-Absorbing weak variations in matrix elements into a global amplitude:
+Retaining the layer dependence of the matrix element and writing the valley sum explicitly: